giantswarm/docs/src/content/tutorials/observability/data-ingestion/logs/_index.md

 From release v30.0.0 the label `giantswarm.io/logging` can be set to `true` or `false` on any Namespace or Pod to select targets to collect logs from.
 When the label isn't set it's considered `false`.

 - Pods in any namespace can be labeled
-- Namespace can be labeled, the value used for the namespace will be the default for all pods in this namespace
+- Namespace can be labelled; the value used for the namespace will be the default for all pods in this namespace.
-- Pods label take precedence over Namespace label.
-For example logging can be enabled for a pod in a namespace where logging is disabled and vice versa.
+- Pods label take precedence over namespace label.
+For example, logging can be enabled for a pod in a namespace where logging is disabled and vice versa.

 ||Pod `giantswarm.io/logging=true`|Pod `giantswarm.io/logging=false`|Pod `unset`
 |-|------------------------------|--------------------------------|--------------------------